-I lived in Italy for a decade while I went to Università di Torino, worked as an attorney for FENDI in Rome, educated lawyers on Fashion Law, and pursued writing as a creative outlet.
-Now I’m a full-time writer living in Sonoma County, and I’ve supplemented my love of Italy with a newfound love for California.
+I lived in Italy for a decade while I studied at Università di Torino, worked as an attorney for FENDI in Rome, educated lawyers on Fashion Law, and pursued writing as a creative outlet.
+Now I’m a full-time writer living in Sonoma County.
+I’ve supplemented my love of Italy with a newfound love for California.

 While I was living abroad, San Francisco and the California wine country were my go-to American vacation spots.
-Every time I visited this area, I fell more in love with the extraordinary combination of the fantastic climate, laid-back vibe, and picture-postcard views of vineyards nestled among hills and valleys.
-This affinity led to my decision to move here post-Italy.
-The lifestyle punctuated with the clinking of celebratory glasses—that didn’t hurt either.
+Every time I visited, I fell more in love with the fantastic climate, laid-back vibe, and picture-postcard views of vineyards nestled among hills and valleys.
+This affinity led to my decision to move here post-Italy—the lifestyle punctuated with the clinking of celebratory glasses—that didn’t hurt either.

-I’m currently working on my first novel, The Search for Varsalona, based on my search for a 19th-century Sicilian outlaw’s true story, which has involved days of studying 100+-year-old handwritten police records at Palermo’s Archivio di Stato.
-I explored abandoned estates, secret passageways, and mountain caves in the center of Sicily with the help of a sweet 95-year-old World War II hero known to everyone as Zio Peppino (RIP Ulissi).
+I’m working on my first novel, The Search for Varsalona, based on my search for the true story of a 19th-century Sicilian outlaw.
+The investigation involved living in Sicily for months and spending long days studying 100-year-old handwritten police records at Palermo’s Archivio di Stato.
+I explored abandoned castles, secret mountain passageways, and cliffside caves with the help of a sweet 95-year-old World War II hero known to everyone as Zio Peppino.

-And when I’m not traveling, exploring, or typing away at my computer, I’m being led around California’s wine country by a crazy 5-pound rescue dog named Rocco, my wannabe bodyguard and delicious bundle of love.
+When I’m not searching for bandits or typing away at the computer, I’m being led around wine country by a five-pound rescue dog named Rocco, my self-appointed bodyguard and delicious bundle of love.